 The balance between poetics and logic, as Andre says, is perhaps the firm’s biggest selling point– one not missed by RTE’s ‘About the House’.
 Studio Negri was chosen to star on the show and went on to successfully transform a Dundrum home with the worst possible energy rating – a ‘G’ rating – into a highly efficient ‘A’ rated house, with completely new spaces.

 Outside of the limelight, work rolls on for Studio Negri, as the practice continues to expand its portfolio with new commissions.
 Projects currently underway include Marine House in Dun Laoghaire, a Victorian protected structure with sea views that will soon include a sensitively designed three-story extension at the rear of the home.
-Another project underway on the south side of Dublin is a large terraced house in Dalkey – work includes emphasis on urban design, new energy efficiency and flowing spaces with the inclusion of a sculptural staircase.
+Another project underway on the south side of Dublin is a large terraced house in Dalkey – work includes an emphasis on urban design, new energy efficiency and flowing spaces with the inclusion of a sculptural staircase.

 At Studio Negri, clients find themselves at ease with Andre thanks to his 16 years’ worth of experience in the industry and interpersonal skills.
 As a member of the RIAI since 2006 and a certified Passive House designer, Andre has completed projects on residential, healthcare, industrial, commercial and leisure facilities.
 His expertise includes master planning, feasibility studies, planning applications, tender packages and disability access certificate applications.

 Andre Negri is the resident architect at the Irish Wheelchair Association, adding another string to Studio Negri’s bow.
 The practice specializes in universal accessibility and is currently working on a project which involves the conversion of an old Krupps factory in Limerick – which is soon to be a Resource and Outreach centre.
-This project has particular emphasis on accessibility.
+This project has a particular emphasis on accessibility.

 While discussing the various difficulties facing architects like Andre, who aim to create contemporary, sustainable structures that facilitate the broader community he explained: